-The Hotline Section will also continue to increase its efforts to expedite the distribution of Hotline allegations to the Chief Audit Executives and Hotline coordinators through the use of encrypted email or encrypted attachments rather than using postal mail service.
+The Hotline Section will also continue to increase its efforts to expedite the distribution of Hotline allegations to chief audit executives and Hotline coordinators through the use of encrypted email or encrypted attachments, rather than using postal mail service.

-The Hotline Section will begin to work with OSIG's Administration and Technology and Security Services sections to research the feasibility of purchasing and implementing a case management system (CMS) during FY18.
-The new system would enable Hotline staff to more efficiently process Hotline cases because it would allow staff to input all information once rather than multiple times.
+The Hotline Section will continue to work with OSIG's Administration Division and Technology and Security Services Section to research the feasibility of purchasing and implementing a case management system (CMS) during FY19.
+The new system would enable Hotline staff to more efficiently process Hotline cases by allowing staff to input all information once rather than multiple times.
 OSIG intends to implement the CMS as an enterprise solution to be used by several sections of the agency.

 Investigations performed by Hotline staff will continue to be a focus area due to the increasing number of allegations being received through the Hotline and to OSIG directly.
 These investigations focus on allegations related to conflicts of interest, misappropriation of state funds, leave abuse, property and equipment misuse, theft of property, misuse of state-issued computers and telecommunication equipment, misconduct and ethics violations by agency heads, at-will employees and chief audit executives.
+The Hotline staff continues to collaborate with other OSIG divisions where appropriate to assist with these investigations.

-The Hotline Section will continue to review and revise the State Fraud, Waste, and Abuse Hotline Policies and Procedures Manual (Manual) to improve the investigative processes.
-The revisions to the Manual will incorporate appropriate sections of the Association of the Inspectors General Principles and Standards for Office of Inspector General, referred to as the Green Book, to help ensure compliance with generally accepted professional standards.
-(The Manual is available at: http://osig.virginia.gov/media/3109/2014hotlinepandpmanual.pdf)
+The Hotline Section has reviewed and revised the State Fraud, Waste and Abuse Hotline Policies and Procedures Manual (Manual) to improve the investigative processes, and is awaiting final review to be brought online.
+The revisions to the Manual will incorporate appropriate sections of the Association of Inspectors General Principles and Standards for Offices of Inspector General, referred to as the Green Book, to help ensure compliance with generally accepted professional standards.